One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: Conclusion

 IMM-JHSE performs remarkably well compared to fully 3D MOT methods despite only using a single initial homography estimate, especially considering some 3D MOT methods on the KITTI leaderboard are offline and/or use their own detections.

 Furthermore, IMM-JHSE performs remarkably similarly to attention-based methods on the DanceTrack dataset and outperforms them on the MOT17 dataset.
 Not only does IMM-JHSE bridge the gap between 3D and 2D MOT methods, but also between tracking-by-detection and tracking-by-attention methods.
+This could indicate that IMM-JHSE isolates some of the advantages afforded by 3D and attention-based MOT methods.
+Particularly, IMM-JHSE seems to indicate that the disambiguating information between tracks afforded by maintaining separate joint homography estimates (based only on an initial measurement) rivals that of 3D and attention-based methods.
+Crucially, IMM-JHSE does not guarantee an accurate global homography estimate, but focuses on maintaining an accurate projection for each track separately.
+Because IMM-JHSE requires only an initial homography estimate, the complexity of handling 3D measurements in every frame (or a context window for attention-based methods) can be foregone.
+However, this comes at the cost of maintaining a more complex state and association model.

 IMM-JHSE improves significantly upon related methods with the same publicly available detections, such as UCMCTrack, C-BIoU, OC-SORT and ByteTrack, on the DanceTrack and KITTI-car datasets while offering competitive performance on the MOT17, MOT20 and KITTI-pedestrian datasets.